tckmn/snowman-lang/doc/snowman.md

 - `>`: aef
 - `<`: cdh

+These operators rotate variables; for example, `/` switches the `c` variable with the `f` variable.
+They are all symbols that consist of only straight lines that can be drawn in one stroke.

 Rotation is done counterclockwise.
 For example, `>` causes the `a` variable to take on the previous value of the `e` variable, `e` becomes what `f` was, and `f` becomes what `a` was.

-The following operators toggle which variables are marked as "active;" for example, `(` will mark variables `a` and `f` as active if they are currently inactive, and inactive if they are active.
-They are all symbols that have curvy lines.

-    a b c
-    d   e
-    f g h
+### Active variable operators

 - `(`: af
 - `)`: ch